 Science and Hazard Management

-The Science and Hazard Management Group is a multi-disciplinary team of chemists, physicists, engineers, environmental scientists, ergonomists and health & safety professionals.
-The group provides support both as part of an integrated engineering team and as independent advisors, and work at all levels of the programme and project hierarchy.
-We develop strategic and technically sound solutions in decommissioning, waste management, environmental restoration and new build.
-We provide the technical underpinning to support Cavendish Nuclear’s position as the leading UK nuclear services provider, applying its specialist knowledge to the areas of:
+We offer support both as part of an integrated engineering team and as independent advisors and provide the technical underpinning to support our position as the leading UK nuclear services provider, applying our specialist knowledge to the areas of:

 - Hazard management, human factors and radiological protection